sWineck/upgrade-all-chocolatey-packages/README.md

 Under the "Trigger" tab, if the "On login" trigger is set, the desired user should be selected.
 If this is not the case, select the trigger and click on "Edit", then another window will open, now click "Change user" or simply select "Every user", so that the task will be executed, no matter who logs in.

 # aktualisiere alle Chocolatey Pakete
 Verwendet die Powershell 7 mit Admin-Rechten um den Befehl "choco upgrade all -y" auszuführen.
-Die aktualisierten Pakete werden mit Datum und Uhrzeit in einer Log-Datei geschrieben.
+Die aktualisierten Pakete werden mit Datum und Uhrzeit in eine Log-Datei geschrieben.

 Ersetze "USERNAME" mit deinem Benutzernamen für das Speichern der Log-Datei im korrekten Pfad.